gentialiaj411/uTPU/README.md

 - The TorchInductor oracle is wired into the differential harness, but the current Windows artifact records a platform skip (`WinError 50`).
 Rerun on a supported Linux/WSL TorchInductor stack before claiming TorchInductor pass coverage.

 - The uTPU differential backend in the compiler harness is software emulation.
 The separate ISA/RTL bitmatch claim is simulation-based, not board execution.

+- uTPU ISA emission remains linear-only today.
+Transformer ops and ResNet-18 conv/pool ops are lowered and executable in the CUDA/compiler graph path; on uTPU target they return explicit unsupported diagnostics per op.
+- Transformer and ResNet graph-op execution prefer NVRTC (`cuda-python`) or Torch-CUDA when available.
+When neither is available, ResNet end-to-end tests use the NumPy Graph IR reference executor (see `execution_backend` in `bench/results/real_model_end_to_end.json`).